-Abbreviations- M, million; k,
+Abbreviations- G, billion; M, million; k,

-humidity; DP, dew point; NA, not applicable; FOV- field of view;
+thousand; ly, light years; NA, not applicable; FOV- field of view; au- astronomical

 units (1 au = distance from Sun to Earth or 93 million miles) |